-Over the course of four hours, you will visit seven spots that brilliantly link tradition with modernity.
-Experience ways that locals have reinvented restaurant concepts, including a market and hotel school while getting a taste of culinary recipes that have become world-famous.
+Over the course of four hours, you'll visit seven spots that brilliantly link tradition with modernity.
+Experience ways that locals have reinvented restaurant concepts, including a market and hotel school, while getting a taste of culinary recipes that have become world-famous.

-Day 2: Half-Day Tour of Lisbon
+Day 2: Half-Day Tour of Lisbon, Fado Dinner

 Today you'll get to discover Lisbon on a half-day tour visiting key sites and some well-kept secrets, exposing the city's unique atmosphere and authenticity.
 This will be a fun adventure as you travel around the city utilizing the yellow tram system broken up with relaxed strolls.
 Make sure to wear a good pair of walking shoes.

 Praça do Comércio: the largest of Lisbon’s plazas